awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-cloudwatch.md

 The `AWS/Kinesis` namespace includes the following shard\-level metrics\.

 Kinesis sends the following shard\-level metrics to CloudWatch every minute\.
+Each metric dimension creates 1 CloudWatch metric and makes approximately 43,200 `PutMetricData` API calls per month\.
 These metrics are not enabled by default\.
 There is a charge for enhanced metrics emitted from Kinesis\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/) under the heading *Amazon CloudWatch Custom Metrics*\.
 The charges are given per shard per metric per month\.

 | Metric | Description |